blaze/blaze/docs/source/_static/presentations/markdown/foundations.md

 * Poor support for in-process parallelism
    * The Global Interpreter Lock (GIL) stops two Python threads from manipulating Python objects simultaneously
-   * We can cheat the GIL because we usually use C/Fortran code
+   * PyData can cheat the GIL

+       we usually use C/Fortran code

 ### PyData rests on single-threaded foundations